 That said, there may be some slight benefit to walking a horse with colic.
 It may help distract the horse with a mild case colic, and help him forget about his pain.
 It also gives the owner something to do until the veterinarian arrives!

 NOTE: There’s no reason at all to give any drug for any condition, without a proper diagnosis.
 If you have flunixin in a medicine chest or tack box, I personally don’t think you should give it to your horse with colic without consulting with your veterinarian first.
 That said, it often is.

-5. Add “alternative” treatments to help your horse with colic.
+6. Add “alternative” treatments to help your horse with colic.
 Some people may add things such as acupuncture or massage to their efforts to help a horse with colic.
 Others may add any number of supplements that are said to help prevent colic, or do such things as “aiding” in digestion.
 Keeping horses is expensive enough – save your money.

 * One could argue about the usefulness of giving horses psyllium to treat or prevent colic caused by sand accumulation.
 I don’t really think of that as an “alternative” treatment, but I thought I should mention it.
-I personally don’t think it does much – the best way to prevent sand accumulation is to try to keep your horse from eating sand.
+I really don’t think it does much – the best way to prevent sand accumulation is to try to keep your horse from eating sand.

 ** You may have noted that some supplement companies are now offering to pay for part of your horse’s colic surgery if he has a colic while on the supplement.
 This is really cagey marketing.
 The fact is that most horses that colic don’t need surgery.
 So, if you could somehow get everyone with a horse to buy your supplement regularly, and then absorb some of the cost of the occasional surgery, you’d be money way ahead – and even farther ahead, depending on your markup.
 If you’re really worried about paying for colic surgery, just buy insurance.
 It will be way cheaper in the long run.